Tag: oconnell

 Fitzgerald’s: Aston Quay

-Sitting in the confines of the canteen in the Irish Blood Transfusion Service’s clinic in the architecturally striking Lafayette House (a building based on that which houses Bruxelles pub) I opted to text Pintman Nº2 – who, as luck would have it, was practically across the road in Fitzgerald’s.
+Sitting in the confines of the canteen in the Irish Blood Transfusion Service’s clinic in the architecturally striking Lafayette House (a building based on that which houses Bruxelles pub), I opted to text Pintman Nº2 – who, as luck would have it, was practically across the road in Fitzgerald’s.
 With haste, I gathered up as many complimentary pens as I could and set about correcting the pint’s-worth of liquid deficit I’d just undergone.

-Arriving into the ornate surroundings of the pub I met with Pintman Nº2 and two other friends, one of whom happened to be a Brazilian native.
+Arriving into the ornate surroundings of the pub, I met with Pintman Nº2 and two other friends, one of whom happened to be a Brazilian native.
 Explaining where I’d just come from to Pintman Nº2, our other Irish companion interjected with an enquiry as to whether the act of donating blood still begets a free pint of Guinness.
 Retrieving my drink from the barman, I explained that the practice had ended some years ago, and with a hearty gulp of my newly poured pint, I exclaimed, to laughter that fell one short of unanimity, that you now have to provide your own pint.

 Thereafter, our somewhat perplexed Brazilian companion then listened intently as three Irish nationals described the grand old tradition of swapping pints of porter for pints of blood.
-I’m still not sure if she actually believed us, and who really could blame her – I mean the act of giving stout to blood donors is, admittedly, ostensibly, a bit ridiculous.
-When you try and disassociate from the national psyche for a bit, that is.
+I’m still not sure if she actually believed us, and who really could blame her – I mean, the act of giving stout to blood donors is, admittedly, ostensibly, a bit ridiculous.
+When you try to disassociate from the national psyche for a bit, that is.

 Named presumably after the Fitzgerald part of its owners – The Fitzgerald Family, Fitzgerald’s is decorated with that familiar Victorian pub architecture sort of persuasion in mind.
 Its features include tiled and wooden flooring, a long granite bar, dark wood and high ceilings.
 These all combine to create a cosy aesthetic along the front half of the pub’s narrow space, a space that is nicely illuminated with the aid of large mirrors which distribute the light effectively.
 It would be far too picky of us to fault the appearance of this half of the pub – it’s a fine-looking shop.